 We do not teach up-cycling however many of the skills are transferable and If we can help someone to improve their skills and knowledge to help them in their own field, we are happy to do so.
 Woodworking, surface finishing and upholstery are all important skills.
 Another example is that we researched traditional recipes for Milk Paint, tested them and we can include this in technique in courses, this is passing on a techniques that originated in Ancient Egypt and the term milk paint today is often applied to paints which are not technically milk paint.

 The course is a gift for someone, do you do gift vouchers?

 Of course, we will invoice you for the course and you will have a record that the course has been paid for.
-Should you require it, we can also email you a summary of the gift to give to the recipient.
+Should you require it, we can also email you a personalised gift voucher to give to the recipient.

 We will keep adding to the FAQs as and when required.